 The first war was fought mainly around New Plymouth and Waitara.
 British forces sought battle either in response to an immediate threat or to Māori provocation.

 The isolation of the New Plymouth settlement and its fight for survival during the winter of 1860 was a major aspect of this first phase.
-A truce called in March 1861 saw the fighting end – but its causes remained.
+A truce in March 1861 ended the fighting – but its causes remained.

 The second war, 1863–66

 The second war began when the Crown reoccupied the Tātaraimaka block west of New Plymouth.
 An important element in the conflict was the rise of the Pai Mārire faith, founded by Taranaki leader Te Ua Haumēne.
 Pai Mārire (or Hauhau) was a religion blending aspects of Old Testament teaching with the traditions and priestcraft of Māori.
 A number of battles were fought between government forces and Pai Mārire adherents.
 The Crown had the upper hand by 1866, when Te Ua was captured.
 He died soon after.

 The war was, militarily, largely strategic – there was a long-term objective to confront Māori forces by establishing fortified redoubts on the frontier.
 The New Zealand Settlements Act 1863 enabled the confiscation of land from ‘rebels’.
-Actually, all land appropriated under the act was in practice made available for Pākehā settlers.
+All land appropriated under the act was made available to Pākehā settlers.
 No serious effort was made to compensate ‘loyal’ or non-combatant Māori.

 By 1865, 2 million acres (809,000 hectares) – the whole of the western projection of the North Island, from Pukearuhe in the north to the Waitōtara River in the south – had been seized, at least on paper.

 The third war, 1868–69

-The third Taranaki war (sometimes called Tītokowaru’s war) began when southern Taranaki iwi responded with force to the continued Pākehā occupation of their land.
-They were led by Riwha Tītokowaru, whose guerrilla campaign threatened the settlers.
+The third Taranaki war (sometimes called Tītokowaru’s war) began when southern Taranaki iwi responded with force to the ongoing Pākehā occupation of their land.
+They were led by Riwha Tītokowaru, whose campaign threatened the settlers.